MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Tabs link unfurling and Stage View

-Stage View is a new user interface (UI) component, that renders the content to open in a new pop up window with chat docked to the side in Teams and pinned as a tab.
+Stage View is a user interface (UI) component, which allows you to render content opened in full screen in Teams and pinned as a tab.
+Now you can access Stage View in different chat window.
+It allows users to continue their group chat conversation side-by-side, so that they can maintain their context while keeping productive within their new window experience.
+For developers to enable this, they need to enable ‘Tab Link Unfurling’ for their app; if they have already done so, this Stageview update comes for free, with no additional developer investment required.
+Users are still able to pin the app content as a tab.
+This is a new entry point to pinning app content but does not change the existing functionality of tabs/pinning in any material way.

 ## Stage View

 Stage View is a full screen UI component that you can invoke to surface your web content.
 The existing link unfurling service is updated so that it is used to turn URLs into a tab using an Adaptive Card and Chat services.

-When users invoke Stage View from Adaptive cards within chats, Stage View opens in a new window with chat docked to the side.
-When a user sends a URL in a chat or channel, the URL is unfurled to an Adaptive Card.
+* When users invoke Stage View from Adaptive cards within chats, Stage View opens in a new window.
+* When a user sends a URL in a chat or channel, the URL is unfurled to an Adaptive Card.
 The user can select **View** in the card, and pin the content as a tab directly from Stage View.

-## Advantage of Stage View
+## Advantages of Stage View

-* Stage View provides a more seamless experience of viewing content in Teams
+* Provides enhanced experience to view content in Teams
-* Users can now pop out app content in a new window, allowing them to do multi-task within Teams
+* Allows users to do multi-task within Teams in a separate window
-* Stage View also allows users to continue their group chat conversation side-by-side, so that they can maintain their context while keeping productive within their new window experience.

 ## Stage View vs. Task module